trailofbits/algo/README.md

 6. **Start the deployment.** Return to your terminal.
 In the Algo directory, run `./algo` and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.
 These optional features are described in greater detail in [deploy-from-ansible.md](docs/deploy-from-ansible.md).

 That's it!
 You will get the message below when the server deployment process completes.
 You now have an Algo server on the internet.
-Take note of the p12 (user certificate) password in case you need it later.
+Take note of the p12 (user certificate) password in case you need it later, **it will only be displayed this time**.

 You can now setup clients to connect it, e.g. your iPhone or laptop.
 Proceed to [Configure the VPN Clients](#configure-the-vpn-clients) below.